simpleanalytics/blog/_posts/2021-04-06-behind-the-scenes-of-building-the-ios-app.md

 ## Why being so enthusiastic about Simple Analytics?

-When starting the that new blog I remembered Adriaan and his product.
+When starting that new blog I remembered Adriaan and his product.
 It was a good opportunity to use it.
 But back in that day, I was a student and it was hard to pay for a service.
 It is great but you know, you are just trying to survive as a student.

 One day, I pulled the trigger.
 At that moment I realized I missed out on so many good things.